Who is mturro?

 A random fact about me that for some reason I feel compelled to talk about here: I walked away from my Master of Arts Degree in Literature with only six credits left to complete.
 After reading Marshall McLuhan I decided that I needed to get out of the academic trap.
 I needed to understand the practical effects and biases of the media I offhandedly consumed.
 As I saw it the only way to effectively do that was to get my hands dirty–to understand the media I used so that it couldn’t use me.
 The time had come to shift from consumer to maker.

+Eventually I got good enough at the technical aspects of digital production that I scored a job with a magazine publisher (or as they now like to refer to themselves - a media company).
 I was extraordinarily lucky to get into the business at a time when the computer - the Mac really - was transforming the printing and publishing world.
-I grew up on Apple so the Mac was natural to me - I was well versed in its culture, its excentricities, and it’s application as a creative tool.
+I grew up on Apple so the Mac was natural to me - I was well versed in its culture and its application as a creative tool.
 This understanding gave me a leg up on people who had been in the business for decades, people who had (jokingly?) claimed to set type in hot metal, people who looked at the Mac with scorn.
 It was only natural that I would become the tech guy, the guy who knew about email and servers and this thing called the Internet.
 The only guy who took the time to RTFM.

-After Web 1.0 flamed out and obliterated the advertising budgets of all the tech companies that were advertising in those magazines I found that I had a little free time on my hands… So I put my experience to some good use.
+Eventually though Web 1.0 flamed out and obliterated the advertising budgets of all the tech companies that were advertising in those magazines.
+I found that I had a little free time on my hands so I put my experience to some good use.
 A friend had been writing and distributing a book on Phish tour about Phish tour.
 The people of Shakedown loved it.
 I loved it.
 I love it still.
 So I formed a company and helped my good friend drop his novel on the world in proper fashion.
 We hit the first Bonnaroo and the Gathering of the Vibes, and sold a few copies.
 I didn’t make any money.
 In fact I lost some.
 Yet, when I think about those days I feel richer.
 What sticks with me from that time is the conversation, the hope, the community.
 Those things are part of me now.
 Everything in my professional life that followed has been and will continue to be based on what I learned in so many parking lots along so many roads.

 All in all I am happy I walked away from academics and found real life waiting for me in the media and publishing worlds.
 I’m not sure I could see myself being happy teaching Mellville and Emerson and Thoreau to college kids.
 Not that there is anything wrong with that… I come from a family of teachers - I’m even married to one… it’s just that it never felt like a fit for me.
 I need to be confronted with market level uncertainty… I love to (here I will paraphrase Nassim Nicholas Taleb) work from real life back to books, not from books to real life.